un1t/django-cleanup/README.rst

     from django.apps import apps
     apps.get_models()

-Known Limitations
+Known limitations
 =================

-Database Should Support Transactions
+Database should support transactions
 ------------------------------------
 If you are using a database that does not support transactions you may lose files if a transaction will rollback at the right instance.
 This outcome is mitigated by our use of